Xeross99/Xeross99/README.md

 ## Hi there 👋
 I'm a fullstack web developer
 - 👨‍💻 Currently working at TrixBrix
-- 🎓 Studying for a master’s degree in Computer Science
+- 🎓 Master’s degree in Computer Science
 - 📫 How to reach me: m.krzysteczko@icloud.com